Galloping Horses Bowl on Steel Green Art Glass 10″

 This colorful piece, adorned with a repeating pattern of horses galloping to and fro, is a fabulous combination of beauty and versatility.
 It’s perfect for serving food and it becomes a distinctive piece of home decor when you display it on the plate stand that comes with it.
 Whether you’re adding to the ambiance of your own home or searching for the ideal gift for a special occasion, this dish is guaranteed to be a treasured addition to any equestrian’s home.

 It is made from “steel green” glass, which is named for an unusual characteristic: when exposed directly to the kiln’s heat without a layer of glass on top, the color changes from shiny green to matte grey.
 You can see the grey peeking through the colored glass here and there.
-This unique piece of equestrian decor is sure to be a standout addition to any home.
+This unique piece of equestrian decor will be a standout addition to any home.

 Creating the dish was a 4-step process.